barchart/push-notifications-public/packages/sdk-js/docs/content/concepts/provider.md

 Registration of a device requires a `provider` field.
-The `provider` field refers your APNS keys and FCM keys.
+The `provider` field refers your APNs keys and FCM keys.
 Once you generate these keys (see below), Barchart will assign you a value to use for the `provider` field.

 #### Apple Developer Teams